meyerv11045/notes/notes/ai/guide.md

 ## Neural Networks

 - back-propagation is a way to take an error observed at the output units and to “propagate” the blame for that error backward so as to assign proper blame to each of the weights in the network.
     - Allows back-propagation to determine how much to change each weight in order to reduce the error.
 - Learning in neural networks simply consists in gradually modifying the weights on connections so that each output’s error gets as close to 0 as possible on all training examples
 - Backprop overcame the learning limitations of perceptron
 - these subsymbolic systems are less brittle on difficult tasks like object recognition compared to symbolic systems however at the cost of explainability/understandability
 - Introduction of ImageNet competition in 2012 which was then effectively solved by CNNs in 2017 with a top-5 accuracy of 98% (82% top-1 accuracy)
 - unlike CNNs, human perception is highly regulated by the context of the situation
     - human perception system has more feedback connections than simply feedforward connections
 - adversarial attacks are a huge flaw in DNNs and beg the question are DNNs even learning the things we want?
 - a prerequisite to trustworthy moral reasoning is general common sense
     - an understanding of causality is important for common sense as is the ability to make analogies
 - understanding limitations of neural networks through studying adversarial attacks
+- machine learning is more accurately: machine inductive inference
+    - that is, machines make predictions based on a series of observations (the training data)
+- there have been attempts at more deductive reasoning machines
+    - Making predictions based on a set of rules all predictions must follow (inductive systems learn approximations of these rules through observing lots of training data)

 ## Reinforcement Learning